PrzemyslawCholewaDev/objc-dependency-visualizer/README.md

 This is the tool, that can use .o(object) files to generate dependency graph.
 All visualisations was done by [d3js](http://d3js.org/) library, which is just awesome!
-This tool was made just for fun, but images can show how big your project is, how many classes it have, and how they linked to each other
+This tool visualizes structs and classes in your iOS project, and shows which ones are dependent on which ones in form of a graph.
+Images can show how big your project is, how many classes it have, and how they linked to each other.
+Generally speaking, the more divided your classes the better.

 ![Image example](https://pbs.twimg.com/media/CFDYofdUsAAzjSK.png:large)